Workers with Records: Reclaiming Rights, Dreams, and Dignity

 We Value People with Records

-We envision a society that ensures workers with records have good jobs that sustain them, their families and communities, and their hopes.
-We collaborate with workers and partners to transform policies and narratives toward this vision.
+We envision a society that ensures workers with records have good jobs that support them and their families and communities.
+We collaborate with workers and partners to advance this vision through transformational policies and narratives.

 Historically, racist policies have led to mass criminalization and employment discrimination, resulting in significant economic challenges for people with records.
-This has particularly affected communities of color, and especially Black communities and Black women.
+These hardships have particularly affected Black communities, as well as Latinx and Indigenous populations.

-Workers with records are organizing for their rights when it comes to incarceration, supervision, job search, employment, and more.
+Workers with records are organizing to defend and expand their rights when it comes to incarceration, supervision, job search, employment, and more.

 The Criminal Legal System Shapes Employment

-The criminal legal system affects economic stability for all of us; it enables unscrupulous employers to exploit the work of incarcerated people and people with records, lowering the floor for all workers.
-Employers who seek to exploit workers with records erode wages and drive up poverty among workers with records and their families—exacerbating structural racism especially for Black people.
+The criminal legal system affects economic stability for all of us.
+Unscrupulous employers exploit the work of incarcerated people and people with records, eroding wages for everyone, driving up poverty among workers with records and their families, and exacerbating structural racism, especially for Black people.

 We’re inspired by impacted people who have fought back and achieved gains that raise the floor for all workers.
 When labor and justice reform movements work together, we can spur systems change.